 - Body or clothes louse (Pediculus humanus corporis).
 Body lice also serve as vector for the transmission of epidemic typhus.

 - “Crab” louse or pubic louse (Pthirus pubis)

-Ectoparasites also serve as important vectors for transmitting diseases such as spotted fever, typhus, ehrlichosis, etc.
+Ectoparasites are important vectors for transmitting diseases such as spotted fever, typhus, ehrlichiosis, etc.

 Organisms that live within the host’s body (in the blood, tissues, body cavities, and other organs) are called endoparasites.
 Invasion by the endoparasite is called an infection.
 In humans, all pathogenic protozoan and helminthic parasites are endoparasites.
 For example, roundworm, hookworm, amoeba, etc.

 Endoparasites can be further subdivided into the following types based on their relation to the host.